Published on Jan 18, 2022

 - When you’re ready, take a seat in a voice channel and start speaking.
 Friends can see you’re online and call or video chat with you.

-- You can also hang out because Discord’s technology allows you to share your screen with others directly.
+- You can also hang out because Discord’s technology allows you to directly share your screen with others.
 Stream a game to your pals, provide a live art demo to your community, or give a presentation to a group.

 - Organize your members by allowing you to customize their access by roles.
 Use them to appoint moderators, offer unique awards to fans, or form working groups to communicate with all at once.

 - You can express yourself with your Discord server’s emoji library, which you can tailor to your liking.
 Make an emoji out of any image of your dog or a friend’s face for your server to utilize.

 - Customize your server.
 You can also do more with server boosting and Discord Nitro.itro.